 Using Food to Change Your Health

-You are breaking your body down when you workout and your body needs the proper foods to repair those muscle fibers, cells, and tissues in order for the body to properly repair.
+You are breaking your body down when you work out and your body needs the proper foods to repair those muscle fibers, cells, and tissues.
 If you are looking to gain or lose weight, certain types of foods need to be consumed for either scenario.

-In order to lose you weight you have to burn more calories than calories consumed.
-This is saying do not starve yourself.
+In order to lose weight you have to burn more calories than calories consumed, but do not use this as an excuse to starve yourself.
 If you do not consume enough foods then your body will go into protection mode and hold on to whatever food you do consume and store it as fat in the body.

-Now on the other end of the spectrum if you are trying to pack on weight then you have consume more calories then you expend.
+Now, on the other end of the spectrum, if you are trying to pack on weight then you have to consume more calories than you expend.